chaohershi/chaohershi.github.io/_posts/2017-08-26-Watch-Out-for-the-Auto-Line-Ending-Conversions.md

+---
+title: Watch Out for the Auto Line Ending Conversions
+---

 Yesterday, I noticed that in some of the files in my local repository, the line breaks were changed from UNIX style (LF) to Windows style (CRLF).
 The problem occurred after I made some changes on the remote repository (GitHub), and later on pulled them to my local repository using GitHub for Windows.

 Further more, if I change those line breaks back and try to commit, those changes will be noticed, but the commit won't go though.
 A "nothing to commit" error can be found in the generated GitHubLog.txt.